 In addition to the pharmacy practice experiences outlined above, the resident will also have the opportunity to participate in the following longitudinal learning experiences:

 The resident will earn an appointment as a clinical instructor at the University of Maryland School of Pharmacy and will complete a total of 40 hours of teaching activities per semester.
 Teaching activities may include didactic lectures, small group discussions, skills laboratories, and assisting in the preceptorship of student pharmacists and first-year pharmacy practice residents.
 An elective teaching certificate program is available for interested residents.
-For residents interested in a career as a faculty member at a school or college of pharmacy, an elective academic track program is also available.

 Residents will also deliver the following professional presentations: